 - False ReassuranceDarla: I love children.
 I could just eat them up.

-- The Farmer and the Viper: Seeing Darla's pain over her pregnancy, Cordelia throws Angel out of the room and tries to comfort her.
-Darla responds by covering Cordelia's mouth so she can't scream and biting her neck.
+- The Farmer and the Viper: Darla shows up at the hotel, visibly pregnant.
+Seeing Darla's pain over her pregnancy, Cordelia throws Angel out of her room and tries to comfort her, to which Darla responds by covering Cordelia's mouth so she can't scream and biting her neck.
 Cordelia is only saved by Angel making a Conveniently Timed Attack from Behind.
-After Darla's escape Cordelia apologizes and admits that she let Darla's condition blind her to the fact that pregnant or not, she's still a dangerous vampire.
+After Darla's escape, Cordelia apologizes to Angel, remarking that she let Darla's condition cloud her better judgment and forgot that pregnant or not, Darla is still a dangerous vampire.

 - Foreshadowing: That prophecies can be unreliable is important not only re Darla's birth, but also regarding events later on in the season.